adventuring/ChaosFight/Source/StyleGuide.md

-          rem Apply damage from attacker to defender rem Input: attackerID, defenderID (must be set before calling) rem Output: Damage applied, recovery frames set, health decremented
+          rem Apply damage from attacker to defender rem Input: attackerID, defenderID (must be set before calling) rem Output: Damage applied, recovery frames set, health decremented rem Constraints: None
 ```

+**CRITICAL - Cross-Bank Variable Access**: When documenting subroutines, note that variables with numeric prefixes (subroutine-local variables using the `XX_varName` pattern) are **local to their bank** and **will NOT be available cross-bank at all without a separate label for it**.
+Document this in the **Constraints** section if a subroutine uses local variables that might need cross-bank access.

 ### File Headers